Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Pronoun Trouble: Not as much a problem in Japanese, but definitely plagues English translations.

-- Rasputinian Death: Gon beats Pitou so badly that their head is destroyed, then the rest of him gets smashed to bits while reanimated by the force of their own Nen.
+- Rasputinian Death: Gon beats Pitou so badly that their head is destroyed, then the rest of them gets smashed to bits while reanimated by the force of their own Nen.

 - Red Eyes, Take Warning: In the anime, their eyes are usually depicted as a maroonish red in the dark parts of the iris and gold in the light parts, for a "red" look overall, but in some shots from a sharp angle are all gold or all maroon/red.
 It might be an attempt at representing iridescence on a limited animation budget.